(This post contains affiliate links. Read my full disclosure here.)

 Be an active participant in your kids’ lives and don’t just sit back and let them learn from the culture around them.

-Kids are sponges.
-And good or bad, they learn what is put before them.
+And good or bad, they learn whatever is put before them.
 Now, more than ever, your kids are faced with choices that you and I never had to think about as children.

 Did you know that the only thing you can take with you to Heaven is other people?

-The only way that you will ever have an influence over them will be through your children.
+One of the greatest ways that you will have an influence over your future grandkids will be through your children.

 I understand that life gets busy and adding in one more thing can seem overwhelming, but let me encourage you that discipling your children is something that will have lasting and valuable, not to mention, eternal results.

-On the same token, don’t feel like you can’t disciple your kids until you have the perfect setup or the perfect materials, or the perfect time.
-(I talk about this as a hindrance to your own Quiet Time in a post that you might enjoy reading.)
+On the same token, don’t feel like you can’t disciple your kids until you have the perfect setup, perfect materials, or the perfect time.

-That means you are constantly going to look for opportunities to teach your child.
+That means you’re constantly going to look for opportunities to teach your child.
 Casual conversation is one of the best ways to continually have God before you.